th0masb/jflow/README.md

 #### Overview
 A lightweight Java library (no other dependencies, ~200KB size) whose functionality can be summarised as follows:

- - An extension to the `Iterator` interface called `RichIterator` (along with primitive analogs) with a large amount of extra functionality in the style of `Stream`.
-Anyone comfortable with streams should immediately feel right at home.
+ - An extension to the `Iterator` interface called `RichIterator` (along with primitive analogs) with a large amount of additional functionality in the style of `Stream` but with some tweaks for increased usability.
  - Static factory methods for constructing these iterators from various sources.
  - An alternative to `List` (along with primitive specializations) called `Vec` which is optimally space efficient, well integrated with the aforementioned iterators to facilitate efficient manipulation (mapping, filtering etc) and can be converted to/from standard `Collection` implementations with ease.
  - A mechanism for implementing custom intermediate (in stream terminology) operations.

-The rest of this file along will provide more detail and justification for the points above which will hopefully demonstrate the value which I believe is offered by this library.
-This will be communicated via a mixture of simple API examples as well as longer and more in-depth code examples.

 ---